Mo. ° / °

 History of ATSU

 A.T.
-Still University's journey toward preeminence in osteopathic medicine began with the birth of pioneer Andrew Taylor Still on Aug.
+Still University's (ATSU) journey toward preeminence in osteopathic medicine began with the birth of pioneer Andrew Taylor Still on Aug.
 6, 1828, in a log cabin in Lee County, Va.
 Around 1853, at age 25, Still found his calling and decided to become a physician.
 It was common practice in those days for a would-be doctor to train by studying medical books and working with a practicing physician – in this case, his father.
 He may have received additional, formal training at a school in Kansas City, but no records remain to establish where and when this training took place.

-Personal Defeat
+Personal defeat

 In 1864, Still returned from the Civil War and faced a grave personal crisis.
 Earlier that year, an epidemic of spinal meningitis had swept through the area and killed three of his children.
 He had already lost his first wife, Mary Vaughan, to childbirth complications a month after the epidemic.
 Later the daughter born to his second wife, Mary Elvira Turner, died of pneumonia.
 His inability to save his family, coupled with his grim experiences as a Civil War doctor, led Still to reject most of what he had learned about medicine and search for new and better methods.